AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 Field Initialization Shorthand
 --------------------------------

--  If a variable has the same name as field, name could be written only once
+-  If field and variable have same name, it could be written only once
    -  Compiler automatically expands the variable
    -  Name association and :dfn:`Field Init Shorthand` can be used together
 -  No positional association allowed